The Doctor: Revived series

 The Doctor's relationship with Rose intensifies after he regenerates into the Tenth Doctor.
-In "New Earth" (2006), Rose's body is temporarily inhabited by Cassandra, who kisses the Doctor romantically.
+In "New Earth", Rose's body is temporarily inhabited by Cassandra, who kisses the Doctor romantically.
 This is one of the few scenes in the entire programme where the Doctor is kissed romantically by his companion.
 In "School Reunion" (2006), the arrival of the Doctor's previous companion Sarah Jane Smith and his reaction to seeing her again prompts jealousy and worry from Rose, and Sarah all but admits that she has long been in love with the Doctor.
 The Doctor also expresses dismay at having his companions age while he regenerates.
-In the episode, "The Girl in the Fireplace" (2006) (written by Steven Moffat), the Doctor develops a romantic relationship with Madame de Pompadour, with whom he shares a passionate kiss.
+In the episode, "The Girl in the Fireplace" (written by Steven Moffat), the Doctor develops a romantic relationship with Madame de Pompadour, with whom he shares a passionate kiss.
 She even takes him away to "dance", but how far the metaphor (coined in the episode "The Doctor Dances") is taken is not seen on screen.
-Rose does not openly exhibit jealousy towards Madame de Pompadour.
 In the novel The Stone Rose, by Jacqueline Rayner, the Doctor kisses Rose after she saves him from being petrified, with it being described as "a kiss of gratitude and joy and unspeakable pleasure at being alive".
 In "The Impossible Planet" (2006), the Doctor and Rose share an awkward moment when they have to consider settling down in one time period and Rose suggests they do so together.
 She later plants a kiss for good luck on the Doctor's spacesuit prior to his descent into the pit.
 In "The Satan Pit" the Doctor, fearing for his life, tells someone "If you see Rose, tell her... tell her... oh, she knows."
 In "Doomsday", when the Doctor says his goodbye to Rose, she finally tells him that she loves him.
 He begins to reply, but the message is cut off, and he is unable to reciprocate; in the episode's audio commentary, executive producer Julie Gardner had stated that "he absolutely was going to say it... he was going to tell her he loved her."

-Executive producer Russell T Davies states in Doctor Who Confidential that the reunion between the Doctor and Rose in the 2008 episode "The Stolen Earth" is a parody of romantic film conventions because the heightened emotional content is abruptly interrupted by the Doctor being shot by a Dalek.
+Executive producer Russell T Davies states in Doctor Who Confidential that the reunion between the Doctor and Rose in "The Stolen Earth" is a parody of romantic film conventions because the heightened emotional content is abruptly interrupted by the Doctor being shot by a Dalek.
 In the next episode, "Journey's End", Rose challenges the Doctor to say what he did not get to say before, to which he replies, "Does it need saying?"
 His half-human duplicate, however, does whisper it into Rose's ear, and the two of them kiss; Rose gets an emphatically romantic resolution to her romance storyline, as the duplicate Doctor and Rose continue to live together on a parallel Earth.
 Gardner commented in Confidential that although the audience cannot hear, it is obvious that he is saying "I love you".